 In January 2015, the Land Trust acquired a one-acre parcel on the corner of Frederica Road and General Oglethorpe Road.
 Thanks to unrestricted membership gifts to the Land Trust and the nearby homeowners’ associations of Sea Palms West, Sea Palms East, and Marsh Point, the Land Trust was able to maintain this scenic property, its tree canopy, and save it from potentially being developed into three or four home sites.

 The St. Simons Land Trust accepted a conservation easement on 80 acres of land south of the Cloister Reserve on Sea Island.
 The Land Trust has partnered with the Georgia Department of Natural Resources and Greenlaw to monitor the property and ensure that it remains undeveloped in perpetuity.
 The protected area is a habitat for rare and threatened species, a part of the dynamic dune system, is adjacent to salt marsh that is protected by the state, and is surrounded by the ocean, a tidal creek and Gould’s Inlet, while also providing a scenic view from Gould’s Inlet on St. Simons Island.
-These are all important factors that led the Land Trust to accept the conservation easement.
+These are all important factors that led the Land Trust to accept the conservation easement in 2015.

 The Wildlife Drive property is located adjacent to the entrance to the Land Trust’s John Gilbert Nature Trail along Frederica Road.
-The Land Trust acquired those two acres with 500 linear feet of frontage of heavily wooded property in 2008.
+The Land Trust acquired these two acres with 500 linear feet of frontage of heavily wooded property in 2008.
 The parcel was purchased for $685,000 using funds from neighboring property owners, the Land Trust Board of Directors, and membership income, plus funds from the partial sale of another property needed for public improvements.
-This acquisition met the highest priorities of the Land Trust Greenprint, protection of scenic character and tree canopy along major roads serving the island.
-It also gives the Land Trust the option to expand the John Gilbert Natural Trail.
+This acquisition met the highest priorities of the Land Trust’s Greenprint, protection of scenic character and tree canopy along major roads serving the island.
+It also gives the Land Trust the option to expand or enhance the John Gilbert Natural Trail.